joshburnsxyz/joshburnsxyz/README.md

 focus are things like data management and systems configuration.
 I have a blog I try to maintain at [joshburns.xyz](https://joshburns.xyz).

-I am the creator of [Jargon Wiki](https://github.com/jargonwiki/jargon).
-A simple, minimalist wiki software written in Go.
+I am the creator of [BetterWeather](https://joshburns.xyz/betterweather).
+A minimalist weather app.

 #### 📫 How to reach me
 - Email: [joshyburnss@gmail.com](mailto:joshyburnss@gmail.com)